ssb-junkyard/patchwork-api/README.md

 api.getActionItems(cb) // gets tasks that need the user's attention

 api.getNamesById(cb) // gets map of id->names
-api.getNameTrustRanks(cb) // gets map of id->trust-ranks, where trust rank is a range from 0 (no confidence) to 1 (full confidence) api.getName(id, cb) // gets name for the given id api.getIdsByName(cb) // gets map of names->id
+api.getName(id, cb) // gets name for the given id api.getIdsByName(cb) // gets map of names->id
 ```